dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateFunction.md

 section of our *Developer's Guide*:
 {: .paramDefnFirst}

+* This feature is currently in Beta release.
 * The entire script must be enclosed in single quotes.
 * Use double quotes (`"`) around strings within the script; if you must use a single quote within the script, specify it as two single quotes (`''`).
 * Use spaces instead of tabs within your scripts; the command line processor will convert tabs to a single space in your script, *even within a string.*